 Tuners are a crucial part of any guitar players equipment.
 The strobe guitar tuner has LED lights on the device which indicate your note by blinking (thus the strobe effect.)
 Strobe tuners are able to display the note by the lights behind a spinning disk.
 In the mechanical strobe tuners this disk is set to the note you desire and the lights blink with the sound being input.
 There are both electric and mechanical strobe tuners out on the market.
-Here, you can learn to strum acoustic guitar if you're curious.
+Here, you can learn from the best guitar lesson dvd on Amazon.com if you're curious.
 The advancements in technology have allowed digital tuners to present themselves as well.
 Even with the several different types (and prices) of tuners, they all work very similarly.

 The sound is input, either through a microphone or directly into the device.
 These sounds create vibrations that the machine reads and outputs as the notes.
 In the mechanical strobe tuners this sound is translated into the blinking lights.
 In the digital devices it is translated to the screen.
 These devices range in size and complexity, but they all do the same thing.
 They allow a guitar player to find the perfect pitch for whichever string they are playing.